apache/pulsar/faq.md

 Surely, it is useful.

 ### Where can I find information about `receiveAsync` parameters?
 In particular, is there a timeout on `receive`?
 There’s no other information about the `receiveAsync()` method.
 The method doesn’t take any parameters.
 Currently there’s no timeout on it.
-You can always set a timeout on the `CompletableFuture` instance, but the problem is how to cancel the future and avoid “getting” the message.
+Cancelling the returned future will not the request if it is still outstanding.

 ### I'm facing some issues using `.receiveAsync` that it seems to be related with `UnAckedMessageTracker` and `PartitionedConsumerImpl`.
 We are consuming messages with `receiveAsync`, doing instant `acknowledgeAsync` when message is received, after that the process will delay the next execution of itself.
 In such scenario we are consuming a lot more messages (repeated) than the number of messages produced.
 We are using Partitioned topics with setAckTimeout 30 seconds and I believe this issue could be related with `PartitionedConsumerImpl` because the same test in a non-partitioned topic does not generate any repeated message.
 PartitionedConsumer is composed of a set of regular consumers, one per partition.
 To have a single `receive()` abstraction, messages from all partitions are pushed into a shared queue.